ethereum/ethereum-org-website/src/content/developers/docs/data-structures/rlp/index.md

 The RLP encoding function takes in an item.
 An item is defined as follows：

 - a string (i.e. byte array) is an item
-- A list of items is an item
+- a list of items is an item

 For example, an empty string is an item, as is the string containing the word "cat", a list containing any number of strings, as well as more complex data structures like `["cat",["puppy","cow"],"horse",[[]],"pig",[""],"sheep"]`.
 Note that in the context of the rest of this article, "string" will be used as a synonym for "a certain number of bytes of binary data"; no special encodings are used and no knowledge about the content of the strings is implied.